-1.1 \Approved Organisations shall only transact or retire carbon credits issued by the following ICROA-Endorsed and Conditionally Endorsed Carbon Crediting Programmes:
+1.12 Approved Organisations shall only transact3 or retire carbon credits issued by the following ICROA-Endorsed and Conditionally Endorsed4 Carbon Crediting Programmes:

 - The American Carbon Registry

 - The Architecture for REDD+ Transactions and The REDD+ Environmental Excellence Standard

 - BioCarbon Standard

 - The British Columbia Offset Program

-- Carbon Standards International (Conditionally Endorsed)
+- Carbon Standards International

 - Cercarbono

 - City Forest Credits

 - The Climate Action Reserve

 - The Emissions Reduction Fund of the Australian Government

 - The Global Carbon Council

 - The Gold Standard

 - International Carbon Registry since January 29, 2025

 - Isometric (Conditionally Endorsed)

+- Ormex (Conditionally Endorsed) since February 10, 2025

-&lt;sup>2 This list of Endorsed or Conditionally Endorsed Organisations will be updated throughout the year as new Crediting Programmes positively complete their assessments and/or renew their Endorsements.
+2 This list of Endorsed or Conditionally Endorsed Organisations will be updated throughout the year as new Crediting Programmes positively complete their assessments and/or renew their Endorsements.

-&lt;sup>3 This includes buying carbon credits from a project developer, buying or selling carbon credits from / to another market participant, or selling carbon credits directly to an end user.
+3 This includes buying carbon credits from a project developer, buying or selling carbon credits from / to another market participant, or selling carbon credits directly to an end user.

-&lt;sup>4 Conditional Endorsement is attributed to Carbon Crediting Programmes that meet ICROA's criteria for Endorsement and are pending the achievement of set threshold values in order to validate the full operationalisation of the Programme.
+4 Conditional Endorsement is attributed to Carbon Crediting Programmes that meet ICROA's criteria for Endorsement and are pending the achievement of set threshold values in order to validate the full operationalisation of the Programme.
 These threshold values are currently defined as at least 10 projects registered and 100,000 carbon credits issued.